 Talks & EVENTS:

-Nov 3, 2017: Invited Speaker, Jacobs Design Conversations Lecture Series, University of California, Berkeley
+Nov 3, 2017: Invited Speaker, Jacobs Design Conversations Lecture Series, Jacobs Institute for Design Innovation, University of California, Berkeley.

 November 28, 2016: Invited Speaker, NYU Shanghai, IMA, Anna Greenspan & Clay Shirky.